Before starting with CLR you need to understand .NET Framework first. So, actually what is the .NET Framework?

 These methods are compiled the first time they are called, and then they are stored in a cache.
 When the same methods are called again, the compiled code from a cache is used for execution.

 Any confusion or suggestions?
-Feel Free to add your valuable comments in same regards!
+Feel Free to add your valuable comments in the same regard!